Old Bailey: History

 The court originated as the sessions house of the Lord Mayor and Sheriffs of the City of London and of Middlesex.
-In addition to sessions court, the Old Bailey also held trials, similar to the traveling Courts of Assize held in other parts of England and Wales.
-The original medieval court was first mentioned in 1585; it was next to the older Newgate Prison, and seems to have grown out of the endowment to improve the gaol and rooms for the sheriffs, made possible by a gift from Richard Whittington.
+In addition to sessions court, the Old Bailey also held trials, similar to the travelling Courts of Assize held in other parts of England and Wales.
+The original medieval court is first mentioned in 1585; it was next to the older Newgate Prison, and seems to have grown out of the endowment to improve the gaol and rooms for the sheriffs, made possible by a gift from 15th-century Lord Mayor Richard Whittington.
 It was destroyed in the Great Fire of London in 1666 and rebuilt in 1674, with the court open to the weather to prevent the spread of disease.

-In 1734, it was refronted, enclosing the court and reducing the influence of spectators: this led to outbreaks of typhus, notably in 1750 when 60 people died, including the Lord Mayor and two judges.
+The building was re-fronted in 1734, so as to enclose the court and reduce the influence of spectators: this led to outbreaks of typhus, notably in 1750 when 60 people died, including the Lord Mayor Sir Samuel Pennant and two judges, Sir Thomas Abney and Charles Clarke.
 It was rebuilt again in 1774 and a second courtroom was added in 1824.
 Over 100,000 criminal trials were carried out at the Old Bailey between 1674 and 1834.

-In 1834, it was renamed as the Central Criminal Court and its jurisdiction extended beyond that of London and Middlesex to the whole of the English jurisdiction for trials of major cases.
-His Majesty's Courts and Tribunals Service manages the courts and administers the trials but the building itself is owned by the City of London Corporation, which finances the building, the running of it, the staff and the maintenance out of their own resources.
+In 1834, it was renamed from the Assize Court for London to the Central Criminal Court.

 The court was envisaged as that where only criminals accused of crimes committed in the City and Middlesex were tried.
 However, in 1856, there was public revulsion at complaints sent to police against doctor William Palmer that he was a poisoner and murderer.
 This led to fears that he could not receive a fair trial in his native Staffordshire.
 The Central Criminal Court Act 1856 was passed to enable his trial, and others with a public profile, to be held at the Old Bailey.

 The Old Bailey adjoined Newgate Prison until the jail's 1902 closure.
+In London cant the court was sometimes called The Gate, an abbreviation of Newgate.
 Hangings were a public spectacle in the street outside until May 1868.
 The condemned would be led along Dead Man's Walk between the buildings, and many were buried in the walk itself.
 Large, rowdy crowds sometimes gathered and pelted the condemned with rotten fruit and vegetables and stones.
-After 28 people were crushed to death when a pie-seller's stall overturned, a secret tunnel was made between the prison and St Sepulchre's church opposite the crossroads, to allow the chaplain to minister to the condemned without having to force his way through crowds.
+Some sources claim that, after 28 people were crushed to death when a pie-seller's stall overturned, a tunnel was made between the prison and St Sepulchre's church opposite the crossroads, to allow the chaplain to minister to the condemned without having to force his way through crowds; but there are no known primary sources or photographic evidence that indicate that it actually existed.